Car insurance: Compulsory and voluntary excess explained

 What is compulsory excess?

-Compulsory excess, as the name suggests, is a fixed amount you have to pay when you make a claim on your insurance.
+As the name suggests, compulsory excess is a fixed amount of money you have to pay when making an insurance claim.

-Your insurer uses your driving history and profile to calculate your compulsory excess, in much the same way they do to calculate the cost of your premium.
+Your insurer decides how much this excess should be, using your driving history and profile to calculate how much to charge – in much the same way as they do to calculate the cost of your premium.
+This, generally speaking, means expensive policies will usually also come along with an expensive compulsory excess – which might seem unfair.

 What is voluntary excess?

-The more you’re willing to pay for your voluntary excess, the cheaper your premium will usually be.
+The more you’re willing to pay for your voluntary excess, the cheaper your premium will usually be – and vice versa.
+You’re not obliged to pay anything, but you’ll find that does increase the cost of your premiums by quite a margin.